RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Outside of the database proper, we encountered a host of technical challenges in making a reactive query system using existing frontend web development tools.
 For example, we initially handled queries asychronously in a web worker, but found that that imposed inter-process communication latencies of up to 5 milliseconds.
-We traced this to basic properties of the [browser's event loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model), and eventually moved the query engine entirely into the UI thread for better performance.
+We traced this to basic properties of the [browser's event loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model), and eventually moved the query engine entirely into the UI thread for better performance. [todo: decide how to reconcile this w discussion above]

 We also hit many subtle problems while interfacing with React.
 TK Geoffrey to write something about hooks